 Maui is not the first Hawaiian island to face the issue of smoking on beaches.

 In 2008, the Big Island took the first step by banning smoking and tobacco use at all county beaches, parks and recreational facilities.
 This past month, O’ahu did the same for Ala Moana Beach Park.
 The remaining parks are under state jurisdiction.

-The penalty for a first offense is a $100 fee, and it will double for any offense in the same year, and each offense after that will cost $500.
+The penalty for a first misdemeanor offense is a $100 fee.
+It doubles for a second offense in the same year, and each offense after that will cost $500.
 Police departments on both islands are responsible for enforcing the ban.